CHEMICAL PEELS AT OTTAWA MEDISPA ALTA VISTA

 What Are Chemical Peels?

-They are a popular, safe, and effective way to treat wrinkles, damage, dark or precancerous spots, acne (both current breakouts and scarring), and stretch marks.
+They are a popular, safe, and effective way to treatwrinkles, acne (both current breakouts and scarring), congestion, UV damage, brown spots, hyperpigmentation, and stretch marks.

-A chemical solution is applied to the skin that causes damage to the outer layer of the dermis.
+The AlumierMD chemical solution is applied to the skin that causes damage to the outer layer of the dermis.
 Contrary to popular belief, nothing is peeled off the skin; the solution stays on.
 The “peeling” refers to the peeling off of dead skin cells.
-Side effects range from light redness and swelling to crusting, blisters, and flaking depending on the type of peel you get.
+Side effects range from slight redness and swelling to crusting, blisters, and flaking depending on the type of peel you get.

 What Areas Are Treated?

-Chemical peels come in three forms: deep chemical peels, medium chemical peels, and deep chemical peels.
+AlumierMD chemical peels come in three forms: deep chemical peels, medium chemical peels, and light chemical peels.
 All chemical peels are typically applied to the face only.

 Light chemical peels involve alpha hydroxy acids (glycolic, lactic, or salicylic acid) and are the lightest form of chemical peels that you can get.
 AHAs are used to treat superficial lines and wrinkles and require little to no downtime.
 Light chemical peels are not recommended for UV damage or pigmentation issues.